2019 Shilling Lecture: A Moderated Discussion with Donna Brazile and Mary Matalin

 Matalin is one of the most celebrated and popular conservative voices in America.
 As an author, a television and radio host, and a widely sought-after political contributor, pundit, and public speaker, she is known for her straightforward manner and insightful political repartee.
 Matalin has been active in politics since college, starting at the grassroots level in local and statewide campaigns in her native Illinois.
 Among her many roles and accomplishments, she served under President Ronald Reagan and made her mark as George H. W. Bush’s campaign director.
 Most recently, she served as assistant to President George W. Bush and as assistant and counselor to Vice President Dick Cheney, making her the first White House official to hold that double title.

-Drawing approximately 700 attendees to each event, the biennial Shilling Lecture was established in 1999 by The Brown Foundation, Inc., of Houston, to honor Southwestern’s 13th president, Roy B. Shilling Jr., and his wife, Margaret.
-The Shilling Lecture provides an important forum in which the greater Southwestern University community has the opportunity to engage with ideas from multiple perspectives, hear insightful discussions, and interact on campus with experts and influential figures.
+Drawing approximately 700 attendees to each event, the Shilling Lecture was originally established in 1999 by The Brown Foundation, Inc., of Houston, to honor Southwestern’s 13th president, Roy B. Shilling Jr., and his wife, Margaret.
+This now-biennial event provides an important forum in which the greater Southwestern University community has the opportunity to engage with ideas from multiple perspectives, hear insightful discussions, and interact on campus with experts and influential figures.